 Thank you for choosing Physicians Surgery Center for your upcoming surgical procedure.
 Surgery centers are designed exclusively for same-day outpatient surgery.
 We offer comfortable surroundings and an increased level of individual attention from our staff, minimizing the stress often associated with surgery.
 Your surgeon is supported by a highly skilled team of registered nurses and medical technicians specially trained in surgery and recovery care.

-Unless explicitly instructed by your surgeon, all patients must visit the center one week before surgery to complete pre-admission documentation and perform any required pre-surgical testing ordered by the surgeon.
-No appointment is required for pre-admission, and this service is available every weekday from 8 a.m. to 4:30 p.m.
+Unless explicitly instructed by your surgeon, all patients must visit the Physicians Surgery Center about one week before surgery to complete pre-admission documentation and perform any required pre-surgical testing ordered by the surgeon.
+At that time, we'll also be able to answer questions you may have.

 Billing and Insurance